Deybacsi/cserver/docs/concept.md

 One of the main purposes of this project is to demonstrare C language, its possibilities, and its usage.

-Because of this, the project was separated to multiple source code files to demonstrate:
+Because of this, the project was separated into multiple source code files to demonstrate:
 - the use of header files
 - the use of gcc compiler
 - the use of make and Makefiles